tbs1980/PseudoPowerSpectrum/README.md

 # PseudoPowerSpectrum
-A code for computing pseudo power spectrum of ellipticity data
+A code for computing pseudo power spectrum cosmological data